 For instance, say your business has five viral blog posts which led to huge sales.
 What was the content of those posts?
 Which keywords did they contain?
 Did the same person write all of the articles?
 Get inquisitive and try to find similarities in your successes.

-Here are a few other examples of how to use the Pareto Principle for success:
+Here are a few other examples of how to use the 80/20 rule for success:

 - Creating 80 percent of the company’s next leaders by investing in the top 20 percent of team members.